 - We built software that helps you sort specifications with a factory more efficiently, get you a sample, and walk you through a production run.

-- We’ve made partnerships with the world’s top freight forwarders and third party logistic companies to ensure a smooth end to end process.
+- We’ve made partnerships with the world’s top freight forwarders and third party logistics companies to ensure a smooth end to end process.

 Our approach on the sourcing and manufacturing world is fueled through software.
 When the experience for both buyers and factories is outdated, this is what makes us special.